Aerilym/butterflies/packages/wap/README.md

 A `.env` file is required to run the app.
 You can use the `.env.example` file as a template to populate the environment variables.

+Install all the required packages by running `yarn`.

 To run the app, run `yarn start`.
 This will start the Expo development server.
 You can then run the app on your device by scanning the QR code in the terminal, or by opening the app in a web browser.

 ## Troubleshooting